wenzel-lab/droplet-sorter-master/README.md

 ## License

-[CERN OHL 2W](LICENSE) © Nicolas Peschke and Tobias Wenzel.
+[CERN OHL 2W](LICENSE) © Nicolas Peschke, Matias Hurtado and Tobias Wenzel.
 This project is Open Source Hardware - please acknowledge us when using the hardware or sharing modifications.